Are rude sellers driving you crazy?

-If they are mad about the timeline of the sale or any other part of the sale, you should try to transfer the problem over to them.
+If they are mad about the timeline or any other part of the sale, do your best to separate yourself from the problem.

 Imagine that you have a house for sale and six buyers have looked at the house but none of those six buyers decided to buy the house.
 You did your job.
 You got six buyers to look at that house.